cloudmesh-community/book/chapters/prg/python/cloudmesh/shell.md

 # Shell

 Python provides a sophisticated method for starting background processes.
-However in many cases it is quite complex to interact with it.
+However, in many cases, it is quite complex to interact with it.
 It also does not provide convenient wrappers that we can use to start them in a pythonic fashion.
-For this reason we have written a primitive `Shell` class that provides just enough functionality to be useful in many cases.
+For this reason, we have written a primitive `Shell` class that provides just enough functionality to be useful in many cases.